 7. Develop and implement a sound strategy to ensure sufficient resources are available to support recovery efforts until recovery goals are met.

 Vancouver Island Marmot Recovery Team.
 2017.
 Recovery Plan for the Vancouver Island Marmot (Marmota vancouverensis) in British Columbia.
 Province of B.C..
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning